tstrat/graphql-afternoon/README.md

     * Navigate to `http://localhost:3001/graphiql`
     * Explore your `schema` with the interactive docs on the right
     * Query for your products using the pane on the left
-    * You should see an array of products on the right pane
+    * After you run your Query, you should see an array of products on the right pane
-* From here on out, any time your `Schema` changes, you'll need to refresh your browser so it has the latest version.
+* From here on out, any time your `Schema` changes, you'll need to refresh your browser so it has the latest version of your Schema

 ### Solution